-In the Compute Time-Dependent Covariate dialog box, you can use the function-building controls to build the expression for the time-dependent covariate, or you can enter it directly in the Expression for T_COV_text area.
+In the Compute Time-Dependent Covariate dialog box, you can use the function-building controls to build the expression for a time-dependent covariate, or you can enter it directly in the Name text area.
 Note that string constants must be enclosed in quotation marks or apostrophes, and numeric constants must be typed in American format, with the dot as the decimal delimiter.
-The resulting variable is called T_COV and should be included as a covariate in your Cox Regression model.
+Any resulting time-dependent covariates need to be included as covariates in your Cox Regression model.